arrisca/arriscaChat/README.md

 ## Development server

-Run
+Run below command for development server:
 ```bash
 ng serve --open
 ```
-for a dev server.
 It will open `http://localhost:4200/` to your default browser.
  The app will automatically reload if you change any of the source files.

 ## Further help